api7/api7-ingress-controller/docs/en/latest/reference/configuration-file.md

                                         # The default value is 15 seconds.

 provider:
-  type: "apisix"                        # Provider type.
+  type: "api7ee"                        # Provider type.
-                                        # Value can be "apisix" or "apisix-standalone".

-  sync_period: 1h                       # The period between two consecutive syncs.
+  sync_period: 0s                       # The period between two consecutive syncs.
-                                        # The default value is 1 hour, which means the controller will not sync.
+                                        # The default value is 0 seconds, which means the controller will not sync.
                                         # If you want to enable the sync, set it to a positive value.
   init_sync_delay: 20m                  # The initial delay before the first sync, only used when the controller is started.
                                         # The default value is 20 minutes.